-The Mayday overdrive/distortion pedal is handmade by Greg Fryer and gives the full volume overdriven Vox AC30 Brian May sound but at much lower overall volume levels.
+The Mayday overdrive/distortion pedal has been designed to give the full volume overdriven Vox AC30 Brian May sound but at much lower overall volume levels.
 It is especially good for achieving the full volume harmonically rich sound at low practice levels or rehearsal levels.

 The Mayday needs a treble booster first in line to drive it, and has been designed to suit the Fryer Treble Boosters: Touring, Super, Deluxe, Plus and Special.